ryosukee/MultiProgressBar/README.md

 See `example.py`

 There are still some hard coding to use MultiProgressBar such as 'offset', 'order' and 'nest' as shown in `example.py`.
-I would like to eliminate these specification.
+I would like to eliminate these specifications.